Oliver is recommended in Chambers and Partners, Legal 500 and Who’s Who Legal for real estate, telecommunications and agriculture & rural affairs.

-Oliver regularly writes for various periodicals, and lectures to professional organisations and individual firms of solicitors.
+Oliver was a Blundell Memorial lecturer in 2019 on easements, excessive use and the rule in Harris v Flower.
+He has written or contributed to several books (below), regularly writes for various periodicals, and lectures to professional organisations and individual firms of solicitors.

 - Keble College, Oxford University BA (1999) (Law with German Law; 1st Class)